-Two days after Annan was arrested, I stood in the bathroom brushing my hair at the end of the day.
+Two days after my husband was arrested, I stood in the bathroom brushing my hair at the end of the day.
 I was still in shock – paralyzed in a walking coma.
 As I stood there looking in the mirror – eyes red from crying, skin pale from lack of sleep, body vibrating from too much caffeine and not enough food – I thanked God that the day was over.

 “I never have to live this day again,” I told myself.

 As I gratefully crossed the day off of the calendar in my mind, I remembered the times I wished perfect days would never end.
 I thought back to uninhibited nighttime talks with my best friend – the only time she would ever tell me who she liked.
 I thought about nighttime conversations with my Dad in the lulls between migraines.
 I remembered staying up too late the entire week before the boy I loved left.
 I thought of the excitement and newness of a honeymoon with my husband and countless days after that were too perfect to come to a close.
 I remembered playing games and laughing with my brother, Mom, and step-dad.
 I saw Grandma’s smiling face as she listened to the family sing.
 Those days ended too soon.
 Each one slipped through my fingers, no matter how hard I tried to hold on.
 There was nothing I could do to stop time from moving.

 As I stood there at the end of my worst day – the day I was so grateful never to have to live again, I realized that somewhere, someone was having their best day.
 They were getting engaged.
 They were holding their newborn child.
 They were being reunited.
 They were getting married.
 They were on vacation.
 They were laughing and playing games.
 They were feeling loved and happy, and they didn’t want the day to end – they wanted it to stretch on forever.